My name is James Phillips. I’m a programmer and game designer living in Brooklyn.

 But it feels even better when you use those tools to create an experience for someone else.
 Nothing can compare to watching someone else explore a world of your creation: seeing them stumble, get their footing, suss out the nuances and then try something you’ve never seen before.
 It’s marvelous.

 I love programming, not for the act itself, but for the kinds of things it lets me make.
 I’ve worked on digital and non-digital games, and get the same kind of satisfaction from each.
 Which is why this site, a portfolio of my work, is about the games and similarly playful projects I’ve worked on, digital or not.
 You’ll find games, writing, and other projects all up in the menu bar.
 I hope you enjoy investigating them as much as I’ve enjoyed making them.
 Games leave the world a little sweeter every time someone plays them.
 And shouldn’t the world be a little sweeter?
-I think it should.

 I’ve collected some of the games I’ve made and some of my writing here, but you can also find some of my code at my GitHub page here.